 We’ve put together a simple PSD template you can download and use alongside the steps below to create your own collage.
-Or, you can follow the steps we’ve outlined below to set up your own document.
+Or, you can follow the steps we’ve outlined below to set up your own document in Photoshop (or Canva).

 If you have a good idea of your brand colours and aesthetic already, you can skip this step.
 If you don’t, then this step is non-negotiable.
 What you really want to get clear on is your brand imagery, colours and general vibe.
 Is your brand full of florals or is it clean-cut and neutral?
 Is beachy or is it earthy?
 I give you full permission to go wild on Pinterest.
 Insert shameless plug #2 about following us on Pinterest here.